pedes/software-architecture-security-patterns/README.md

 - QA/Testers should be trained in basic penetration testing techniques
 - Business analyst should be capable of having discussions about software security

+It's important to include security while designing the software solution, otherwise, adding security later it might not be possible if the security aspects needed imply a fundamentally different design. e.g. it's usually very hard (or even impossible) to add scalability/statelessness late in the software development cycle.